All Episodes

 Let's say not only do they not pick up any seats, they lose some.

-Because the conventional wisdom right now is they may pick up as many as eight in the house.
+Because the conventional wisdom right now is they may pick up as many as eight in the House.

 And they got an outside chance of winning the Senate.

-And they got an outside chance of taking back the House.
+They got an outside chance of taking back the House.

 All right, let's say they lose.